Kadekool/Test2/README.md

 # Test2
-For kye's dumb presentation still
+For the second part of the Github presentation.